Sponsor a child in Russia

 Our charity started working in Russia in Moscow in the late 1980s.
 Since then, our work to help orphaned and vulnerable children in Russia has expanded.
 We now help children in six children’s villages, providing a loving family and home.
 We also run a number of community based programmes offering the best care to children in the country.

 With SOS Children, you can help orphaned and abandoned children in Russia by sponsoring a child:

-Though economic reform has improved the employment rate, around 13% of people in Russia still live below the nationally defined poverty line.
+Though economic reform has improved the employment rate, 11% of people in Russia still live below the nationally defined poverty line.
 Urban areas have enjoyed a rise in standards of living, but in rural areas facilities are often underdeveloped.
-In these regions health care is a critical issue, particularly with rising cases of Tuberculosis and HIV/AIDS.
-Although recent work has slowed the growth of both diseases, about one million people in Russia live with HIV/AIDS.
+In these regions health care is a critical issue, particularly with rising cases of tuberculosis and HIV/AIDS.
+Although recent work has slowed the growth of both diseases, 980,000 people in Russia live with HIV/AIDS.

 Children in Russia